 Perhaps this introduces our interest in studying bamboo regeneration.
 We have developed several projects in and near the Foping National Nature Reserve (FNNR), southwest of Xi'an , Shaanxi Province , China , which build on the work of other scientists.
 The FNNR is home to the highest density of pandas in China , boasting an average of one panda every 5 km 2 .
 Pandas typically migrate, spending summers in the high elevation range (> 2200 m) and winters in the lower elevation range of 1700 to 2100 m.
 Each range has essentially only one bamboo species, Fargesia qinlingensis in the summer range and Bashania fargesii in the winter range, not much of a choice between breakfast, lunch and dinner, and snack times.

 Research includes: regeneration following recent and 30-yeald old die-offs, regeneration following giant panda herbivory, historical evidence of bamboo in soils (phytoliths), regeneration of bamboo in canopy gaps, and clonal integration.
 Click here for PICTURES.

 Lu, Zhijun, Wei Wang, Wenhui Zhang, Hong Li, Qing Cao, Gaodi Dang, Dong He & Scott Franklin.
 2009.
 Spatial-temporal patterns of Bashania fargesii bamboo shoot emergence and giant panda herbivory.
 Biodiversity Science 17:1-9.
-(In Chinese)
+(PDF - In Chinese)